Effective Date: June 23, 2020

-We use information about your usage of our services, websites and apps, such as pages you have visited, content you have viewed, search queries you have run, and advertisements you have seen or interacted with to assess how our services are used.
+We use information about your usage of our services and websites such as pages you have visited, content you have viewed, search queries you have run, and advertisements you have seen or interacted with to assess how our services are used.

 Provide Relevant Content

-We adjust the content on our websites and in our communications with you depending on what we know about the content, products and services that you like.
+We adjust the content on our Site and in our communications with you depending on what we know about the content, products and services that you like.
 This means we can highlight content that we believe will be of interest to you.
-We provide personalization by using cookies, IP addresses, web beacons, URL tracking and mobile app settings.
+We provide personalization by using cookies, IP addresses, web beacons, URL tracking, and mobile app settings.

 Most modern browsers are set to accept cookies by default, but you can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the “Help” section of your browser.